RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-cnv.md

 Since OpenShift 4.5, OpenShift Virtualization has been fully supported by Red Hat as a component of OpenShift itself.
 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub in the web-console.
 Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.

-Next, navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**'.
-This lists all of the available operators that you can install from the Red Hat Marketplace.
-Simply start typing '**virtualization**' in the search box and you should see an entry called "OpenShift Virtualization".
+When you're ready, navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**' (you'll need to make sure that you're in the Administrator perspective).
+This lists all of the available operators that you can install from the operator catalogue.
+Simply start typing '**virtualization**' in the search box and you should see an entry called "**OpenShift Virtualization**" - please don't select "**KubeVirt**" as this is the community operator.
 Simply select it and you'll see a window that looks like the following:

 <img  border="1" src="img/ocp-virt-operator-install.png"/>